flipscholtz/rust_bubbles/README.md

 ## Running
 `cargo run`

+## Settings
+constants.rs contains various settings related to the difficulty and appearance of the game, although there are still some magic numbers dotted about the code.

 ## Code
 - All game state lives in the GameState struct ( structs.rs ).
 - Game logic lives in GameState implementation ( game.rs ).